 Shell Energy phone packages

-Much like its broadband, Shell Energy phone plans are simple and straightforward.
+Much like its broadband, Shell Energy - formerly named First Utility - phone plans are simple and straightforward.
 As standard, everyone has pay as you go calls - you’ll pay a set rate per minute depending on whether you call landline or mobile.

 If you’re a bit chattier, you can choose to add any of these call plans onto your broadband package.